ASSERT-KTH/nano-agent/README.md

 * Write a rollout client that wraps `Agent.run()`
 * Extract the diff and messages for each training example
-* Feed those into TRL’s reward modeling or fine-tuning pipelines
+* Feed those into TRL's reward modeling or fine-tuning pipelines

 This lets you train models that learn to use tools directly, grounded in interaction data — no custom env needed.